Email CSS cheatsheet

 The basic rules are:

-2. Have a graceful text-only fallback: think always how the text will appear without any CSS or markup.
+• Have a graceful text-only fallback: think always how the text will appear if stripped of all CSS styles added in.

 Safe CSS properties

-Note: items market with * are supported by almost all clients with the specified exception (boundary “safe”).
+Note: items market with * are exceptions: supported by almost all clients but not the ones named (boundary “safe”).

 • background-color